seek4science/seek-documentation/cookies.md

 sidebar: about
 permalink: /cookies
 ---
+{% include callout.html type="warning" content="This page is out-of-date and may be removed." %}

 We measure visitors to our website using Google Analytics, which requires the use of cookies.